Students in Lab

 You’re not alone!
 York College excels at helping students pair a passion with a career path.
 Did you know that Undeclared is one of the largest majors on campus?

-The Undeclared Advising staff will connect with you to start a conversation about your major and class options.
-Remember, “undeclared” means different things to different students — you may have it narrowed down to 2 or 3 options, or you may have absolutely no idea.
+The Undeclared Advising staff will connect with you to discuss class options.
+Remember, “undeclared” means different things to different students—you may have it narrowed down to 2 or 3 options, or you may have absolutely no idea.
 We’re here for you.

 Did you know: Peer advisors are upper-level students who work in the Academic Advising Center.
 They are available for drop-in questions and support about registration, majors, and more!